Organs of the body | Their Locations and Internal Functions

 8. Sense organs: Skin, tongue, nose, eyes, ears.

-9. Of the Immune system: Spleen, thymus, bone marrow, lymph nodes, lymph vessels.
+9. Lymph and Immune system: Spleen, thymus, bone marrow, lymph nodes, lymph vessels.

 Each organ is made up of a group of tissues.
-And based on this, each organ has a specific set of tissues and also a particular shape to suffice the needs of the body.
+Based on this, each organ has a specific set of tissues and a particular shape to suffice the body’s needs.

 Digestive organs